Carrot Cake that’s incredibly moist, perfectly spiced, and topped with tangy cream cheese frosting. Add candied pecans for an extra-delicious finish!

 Process shots: baking the Carrot Cake

-• Physical cue for doneness: A toothpick inserted into the center of the carrot cake comes out clean or with a couple of moist (not wet) crumbs.
+• Physical: A toothpick in the center comes out clean or with a few moist crumbs.

 Cream Cheese Frosting

-This frosting is soft, tangy, and sweet.
-It’s the perfect pairing for the moist, spiced carrot cake!
-Below are my top two tips for frosting making success:
+This frosting is soft, tangy, and sweet—the perfect match for carrot cake!

 Image of a slice of the Carrot Cake